ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 #### How to use this repository to run a model

 The access-am3-configs repository contains many related experimental configurations to facilitate support and discovery.
-In most cases, users will not need all the configurations at once, but rather a single one.
+Users will not need all the configurations at once, but rather a single one.
 Use the information in this documentation to choose the configuration most appropriate to your work, then follow the instructions in the [Run ACCESS-AM3](https://docs.access-hive.org.au/pr-previews/1058/models/run_a_model/run_access-am3/) guide to retrieve and run your chosen configuration.

 #### CI and Reproducibility Checks